MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: MMD Guidance for Diffusion Models

 \subsection{MMD-Guided Sampling in Diffusion Models}

-We incorporate MMD minimization into the diffusion sampling process by modifying the reverse trajectory with distribution-aware gradients.
-The MMD-guided sampling update will thus become:
+We incorporate MMD minimization into the diffusion sampling process by modifying the reverse trajectory with its gradients.
+The MMD-guided sampling update becomes:

 where $\text{sampler}(\cdot)$ denotes any standard sampling scheme (e.g. DDPM or DDIM), and $\lambda_t$ controls guidance strength.
-Note that we subtract the MMD-squared gradient in the guidance process, as we seek to \textit{minimize} the MMD between distributions.
+Note that we subtract the MMD-squared gradient in the guidance process, as we seek to \textit{minimize} the MMD.

 \begin{remark} For computational efficiency, we perform MMD guidance directly in the \emph{latent space} of \textit{latent diffusion models (LDMs)}.
 Given reference images $\{x_j^{(r)}\}_{j=1}^{N_r}$, we encode them once as $z_j^{(r)} = \mathcal{E}(x_j^{(r)})$ using the common VAE encoder of latent diffusion models (LDMs) \citep{rombach2022high}.
 This latent-space guidance offers two advantages: 1) \textit{computational efficiency} of operating in a lower dimension of the standard latent spaces of LDMs compared to the original space, 2) \textit{statistical efficiency} of the compressed latent representation capturing semantic structure while filtering pixel-level noise, improving the signal-to-noise ratio for MMD estimation.
-Algorithm~\ref{alg:mmd_unconditional} contains the main steps of the MMD-guided diffusion sample generation in the latent space of an LDM. \end{remark}
+Algorithm~\ref{alg:mmd_unconditional} describes the MMD-guided diffusion process in the LDM's latent space. \end{remark}

-For the gradient computation with respect to sample $z_t^{(i)}$, only terms in the MMD-squared containing $z_t^{(i)}$ contribute non-zero gradients.
-Hence, assuming a differentiable kernel $k$, this approach yields: